wloocc/wloocc-website/content/posts/w24/eot-comp.md

 title = "End of Term Comp"
 date = 2024-03-30
 tags = ["pac", "comps", "events", "w24"]
+summary = "Join us for our end-of-term climbing competition at the PAC wall!"
 +++

 **🚨CALLING ALL UWATERLOO CLIMBERS🚨**